jtodd-sourcecode/bcelection2024-site/README.md

 This project is a web-based interactive map of British Columbia’s electoral districts, allowing users to click on each district and be redirected to a corresponding Perplexity page with more information about that district.
 The site was built using **Mapbox** and **Perplexity.ai**, and is hosted on **GitHub Pages**.

 ## Key Features
-- **Interactive map**: Displays electoral districts of BC with clickable regions.
+- **Interactive map**: Displays electoral districts of BC with clickable regions and markers.
-- **Perplexity Integration**: Redirects users to Perplexity.ai Pages with information on each district.
 - **Hosted on GitHub Pages**: Easily deployable and scalable using GitHub’s free hosting.
 - **DNS Management**: Domain is managed through GoDaddy, with DNS pointing to GitHub Pages.